Practice Area

 How These Cases Are Evaluated

 Institutional abuse cases often require a careful review of records, policies, prior complaints, supervision history, and other evidence showing what happened and whether the institution failed to act appropriately.
+These cases often turn on the institution's own records — personnel files, transfer histories, licensing files, and prior complaints — and on whether it protected people or protected itself.
 Depending on the facts, a matter may involve an individual wrongdoer, the institution itself, insurers, or multiple parties.

 Many people are not ready to share everything in an initial call, and that is understandable.
-An early conversation can stay focused on the basics: what type of institution was involved, whether the risk is ongoing, and what records or reports may exist.
+An early, confidential conversation can stay focused on the basics: what type of institution was involved, whether the risk is ongoing, and what records or reports may exist.

 Need to Discuss Your Case?